 Closing your pool properly will protect it from winter damage while making it easier to reopen in the spring.

 The best time to close your pool?
 As late as possible!
-The ideal time is generally between mid-October and early November.
+The ideal time is generally between late September and early November.
 It is best to wait until the water has reached about 10°C (50°F).
 It is very important to continue filtering the water in your pool at all times until it closes.

 Here’s a step-by-step guide to closing an above ground pool: